Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

         values:
           imagesHost: dtr.dev.cray.com
         version: 0.12.2
-    EOF
     ```

-1. Open SSH sessions to all spine switches.

 1. Determine the `CSM_RELEASE` version that is currently running and set an environment variable.